codegallivant/automated-whatsapp-interview-messenger/readme.md

         browser = webdriver.Chrome(options=self.chrome_options)
         ```
     2. Make chrome browser headless
         Only do this after signing into WhatsApp in the browser once.
 This only works in linux for now.
-I haven't added the new line under win32 (windows) as I havent tested that yet -
+I haven't added the new line under win32 (windows) as I havent tested it on windows yet yet.
         In `site-packages/alright/__init__.py`, replace the following block of code:
         ```python
         @property